-Rachel Shubin lives in Cape May, New Jersey, where she works as a freelance writer for the Cape May Star & Wave Newspaper and Cape May Magazine, and LifeSavvy Media.
+Rachel Shubin lives in Cape May, New Jersey, where she works as a freelance writer for the Cape May Star & Wave Newspaper, Ocean City Sentinel, Cape May Magazine, and LifeSavvy Media.
 Rachel also performs social media management for a variety of clients.

 Rachel graduated from George Mason University in 2016 with a B.S. in communications and a concentration in journalism.
 She wrote for IV Estate, George Mason University’s student newspaper.

-Rachel's passion projects include blogging on Cape May Rachel and previously Sandpiper Cat Blog and is an associate member of the Cat Writers’ Association.
+Rachel's passion projects include blogging on Cape May Rachel and previously Sandpiper Cat Blog.
+Rachel is an associate member of the Cat Writers’ Association.

-Previous written work has appeared in Tote Magazine, CWA Meow Newsletter, The Fairfax Patch, Lost Dog & Cat Rescue Foundation Newsletter, W.T.
+Previous written archive includes Tote Magazine, CWA Meow Newsletter, The Fairfax Patch, Lost Dog & Cat Rescue Foundation Newsletter, W.T.
 Woodson Cavalcade and The Pennant Magazine.

 Rachel can be contacted at email@example.com.